How to ripen green tomatoes

 Your donation will enable our Master Gardener program to improve your community.
 Master Gardeners of Benton and Franklin Counties supports gardening educational and research to support beautiful and productive gardens while enhancing mental and physical health.

-Kennewick Housing Authority (KHA) has announced a project will create 16 tiny homes for homeless families with children, homeless veterans, and homeless people with disabilities.
-The 1-acre development is on 13th Avenue — a block of Washington Street and a few blocks from the downtown Kennewick Red Apple.
-The micro homes will be a mix of studio to two-bedroom units, ranging from 300 square feet to 600 square feet.
-Stratford Homes in Rathdrum, Idaho, is building the prefab units to be trucked in by March.
+Kennewick Housing Authority (KHA) has completed the construction 20 tiny homes for homeless families with children, homeless veterans, and homeless people with disabilities.
+The 1-acre development is on east 13th Avenue — a block of Washington Street and a few blocks from the downtown Kennewick Red Apple.
+The micro homes are a mix of studio to two-bedroom units, ranging from 300 square feet to 600 square feet.

-The Master Gardener Foundation is looking for funding to support this effort.
-A $150 donation provides funding for one raised bed that can provide approximately 200 pounds of fresh produce.
-We are assuming that 10 to 12 raised beds will be provided if sufficient funding is obtained.
-Please help if you can.
+The Master Gardener Foundation is looking for funding to support these community efforts.
+A $270 donation provides funding for one raised bed that can provide approximately 200 pounds of fresh produce a year.
+Please help if you can

 A variety of free classes and tours held at the Demonstration Garden, throughout the year that are provided by WSU trained Master Gardeners.
 Classes are start late spring usually go through early fall.
 A tour can be arranged by calling (509) 735-3551.